noembryo/KataLib/docs/index.md

 -   **Keep average level at**
     Keep the average playback level of the YouTube tracks close to this value.
     The default value is -18.
 Going closer to 0 raises the average level.
-    <u>Don't use levels close to 0, because the sound will get distorted!</u>
+    <ins>Don't use levels close to 0, because the sound will get distorted!</ins>
 -   **Add the resolution number to the video filename** when saving a video from YouTube.
 -   **SubTitle encoding**
     This is the encoding (UTF-8/ANSI) that it will be used for the saved subtitle file.